boxyfour/rbx-relay/README.md

 ## Features

 A basic standalone http server that interacts with a redis database to store actions.
-If you'd like to connect this with a discord bot, check out my other repository at
+If you'd like to connect this with a discord bot, check out my [other repository](https://github.com/boxyfour/rbx-bot-relay).

 ## prerequisites